bayan-alkhatib/data-structures-and-algorithms-401/data-structures/linked_list/README.md

 ## API
+- kthFromEnd takes a argument k and return the node’s value that is k from the end of the linked list
 - append: Adds a node of a value to the end of LL
 - insert after: Adds a node of a value after a specified value of LL
 - insert before:Adds a node of a value before a specified value of LL